 The Hammer Graveyard Filmography

-It is our intention to include all Hammer Productions in this Filmography.
+It is our aim to include all Hammer Productions in this Filmography.

-Unless stated, all information included has been taken from the films themselves during personal viewings, the vast majority from the Hammer Graveyard’s own collection.
-To date we have viewed 172 films, full details of which appear in the filmography – this total is still growing.
+Unless stated, all information included has been taken from the films themselves during personal viewings from the Hammer Graveyard’s own collection.
+To date we have viewed over 170 films, full details of which appear in the filmography.

 The purpose is to provide detailed information on these productions, and what better place is there to look for this than the films themselves?
-So, the details given in respect of production data, technical staff and locations of filming are as stated in the appropriate film’s credits.
-Hence, at times no studio is mentioned and there are variations in people’s names, e.g. “Vetter”, “E. Vetter”, or “Edgar Vetter”, “James Needs” or “Jim Needs” and “Jimmy Sangster” or “James Sangster”.
+So, details given in respect of production data, technical staff and locations of filming are as stated in the appropriate film’s credits, and other information is provided where available.
+Hence, at times there are variations in people’s names, e.g. “Vetter”, “E. Vetter”, or “Edgar Vetter”, “James Needs” or “Jim Needs” and “Jimmy Sangster” or “James Sangster”.
 The names appear exactly as they appear in the films themselves.
 Other points to note:-

 1.Running times are notoriously inaccurate, since they can be affected by television transmission (films on TV run at a faster speed than in the cinema) or, quite simply, there may be more than one version of a film.
 They are therefore included only as a guide.